collective-soundworks/soundworks/README.md

   ...
 }

-// Create the modules
-var checkin = new serverSide.Checkin(...);
+// Initialize the modules (needed by the client side) var checkin = new serverSide.Checkin(...);
 var sync = new serverSide.Sync(...);
 var playerPerformance = new MyPlayerPerformance(...);
 var envPerformance = new MyEnvPerformance(...);

-// Map the server modules to the 'player' client type (and root URL) server.map('player', sync, checkin, playerPerformance);
+// Map the server modules to the 'player' client type (and root URL): server.map('player', sync, checkin, playerPerformance);

 // Map the server modules to the 'env' client type (and /env URL) server.map('env', sync, envPerformance);
 ```

-After having set up the Express app and started the server, this code sequence creates the server side modules `checkin`, `sync`, and `performance` that respond client side modules of the example above.
-All three modules are mapped to the `player` (default) client type and consequently respond to the `player` clients connected via the root URL of the application.
-In addition, the `sync` module is mapped to the `env` client type together with a `performance` module for the `env` client(s).
+Among the modules used by the `player` clients, three of them need to communicate with the server (`checkin`, `sync` and `performance` — the `dialog` module only displays a welcome message to the participant and does not involve any interaction between the client and server.
+For more information about the modules that have a client and server side, please refer to the [Client/server modules](#clientserver-modules) section in the API).
+Hence, after setting up the Express app and starting the server, we instantiate the `checkin`, `sync`, and `playerPerformance` server side modules and map them to the `'player'` client type.
+Consequently, these modules can dialog with the corresponding client side modules, and respond to the `player` clients connected via the root URL of the application.

-While all modules in this code sequence have a client and a server component, some modules might occur only on the client side.
-This is, for instance, the case for the `dialog` module in the example above.
-The module only displays a welcome dialog to the participant that does not involve any interaction between the client and server.
+Similarly, we map the `sync` module and the 'envPerformance' module to the `'env'` client type, provided that these are the modules the `env` clients need to dialog with.

 ### Modules provided by the library